-- excluding a nomination from further consideration - withdrawing an offer, or revoking a grant, of a Prize - exclusion from future involvement in the Prizes, including from attendance at Prizes events - recovery of Prize monies already paid - using the information contained in the nomination for a fraud investigation that would be consistent with the Australian Government's Investigations Standards and Commonwealth Fraud Control Framework.
+- withdrawing an offer, or revoking a grant, of a Prize - excluding the nominee or prize recipient from future involvement in the Prizes, including from attendance at Prizes events recovery of Prize monies already paid - using the information contained in the nomination for a fraud investigation that would be consistent with the Australian Government's Investigations Standards and Commonwealth Fraud Control Framework.

-8.3.
+8.4.
 Tax obligations